facial-nerve-dysfunction-lyme-disease

 “Facial synkinesis presents following injury to the facial nerve and manifests as involuntary movement during volitional or spontaneous movement.
 This phenomenon may become clinically apparent 3 to 4 months following facial nerve injury,” wrote Shokri et al.

-Additionally, LeWitt described a case of hemifacial spasm (HFS) from Lyme disease and concluded that “Because its diagnosis can be occult and antibiotic therapy can be both diagnostic and therapeutic, Lyme disease should be a consideration for cases of HFS.”
+Additionally, LeWitt described a case of hemifacial spasm (HFS) due to Lyme disease and concluded that “Because its diagnosis can be occult and antibiotic therapy can be both diagnostic and therapeutic, Lyme disease should be a consideration for cases of HFS.”

-Ramsey and colleagues examined acute peripheral facial palsy (APFP) in Lyme disease patients and found that “10% of patients with APFP testing positive for Lyme disease may be an underestimate, since several other studies in endemic areas have reported rates varying from 14.7% to 33%.”
+Ramsey and colleagues examined acute peripheral facial palsy (APFP) and found that “10% of patients with APFP testing positive for Lyme disease may be an underestimate, since several other studies in endemic areas have reported rates varying from 14.7% to 33%.”

-The authors did not indicate how many of their patients had incomplete eyelid closure or abnormal facial movement from aberrant regeneration.
-“We recommend screening patients with APFP for associated and treatable factors, especially Lyme disease in regions where the disease is endemic.”
+The authors did not indicate how many of their patients had incomplete eyelid closure or abnormal facial movement due to aberrant regeneration.
+However, they concluded: “We recommend screening patients with APFP for associated and treatable factors, especially Lyme disease in regions where the disease is endemic.”

 Can facial nerve dysfunction persist after Lyme disease treatment?

 Yes.
 Studies show that 54.5% of patients treated with corticosteroids developed facial nerve dysfunction lasting an average of 13.1 months after treatment began.
-Some complications can persist even longer, affecting daily activities and quality of life.
+Some complications can persist even longer and affect daily activities and quality of life.

 What is facial synkinesis?